We’re not affiliated with Doctors Without Borders, but there are similarities and differences between us.

 • An ethical experience where your work is always supervised by professionals and guided by our Medical Ethics Policy

-If you’re looking for programs like Doctors without Borders related to specific medical fields, take a look at our Medicine Internships in:
+If you’re looking for programs like Doctors Without Borders related to specific medical fields, take a look at our Medicine Internships in:

 See a full list of our medical internships abroad.